mkienzle/NSW-sea-garfish-stock-assessment/README.md

 ## Introduction

 This repository provides data, methods and results used to estimate the status of the sea garfish fishery in New South Wales (Australia).
-This stock assessment was originally developed using a maximum likelihood approach ([Broadhurst et al., 2018](https://doi.org/10.1016/j.fishres.2017.10.016)) and later expanded with a Bayesian approach (([Kienzle et al., 2021](https://doi.org/10.1016/j.fishres.2021.106066))).
+This stock assessment was originally developed using a maximum likelihood approach ([Broadhurst et al., 2018](https://doi.org/10.1016/j.fishres.2017.10.016)) and later expanded with a Bayesian approach ([Kienzle et al., 2021](https://doi.org/10.1016/j.fishres.2021.106066)).
 Nowadays, the Bayesian approach is regarded as providing a more complete picture of the parameter estimates as well as quantities of interest to manage this fishery.

 ## Data

 The [data dashboard](https://mkienzle.github.io/NSW-sea-garfish-stock-assessment/docs/data_dashboard.html) shows the four types of data used to produce this stock assessment.
 They consist of measurements of [age from a sample of commercial catches](Data/GarfishAgeData.csv), [weights from individual fish in specific intervals of age](Data/GarfishWeightAtAge.csv), [total catch](Data/GarfishCatchData.csv) and [effort](Data/GarfishEffortData.csv).

+Age data displayed into the [data dashboard](https://mkienzle.github.io/NSW-sea-garfish-stock-assessment/docs/data_dashboard.html) show only the three youngest age-groups were present in the catch in 2004/05.
+The fourth age-group, age-group 3, become ever more frequent in the catch over the years.

 Catches in this fishery have been relatively stable, in average 42 +- 18 tonnes.
 Catches in 2009/10 were reported to be 100 tonnes, an un-usually large figure in the time series of data.
 Fishing effort declined sharply since 2004/05, and have been stable since 2015/16 at around 150 boat-days.
 Catch per unit effort (CPUE), right-hand panel, were approx. 50 kg/boat-day at the beginning of the time series when effort was very large.
 After the sharp decline in effort, CPUE fluctuated around 200 kg/boat-day without showing any trend.